A simple way to invest in real estate projects

 27. Who is an inexperienced investor?

-The cooling-off period for an inexperienced investor shall start from the moment a prospective inexperienced investor makes an offer to invest or expresses an interest and shall end after four calendar days.
+The period of consideration for an inexperienced investor shall start from the moment a prospective inexperienced investor makes an offer to invest or expresses an interest and shall end after four calendar days.

-29. Why am I not subject to a reflection period or how can I become an inexperienced investor?
+29. Why am I not subject to a period of consideration or how can I become an inexperienced investor?

-The cooling-off period does not apply to experienced investors.
+The period of consideration does not apply to experienced investors.
 If you think you should be subject to the cooling-off period because you consider yourself an inexperienced investor, please contact us at [email protected]

 30. What is the European Crowdfunding Regulation?